JaguarSploit/Osintgram/README.md

 # DISCLAIMER
                                        TO BE USED FOR Education Purpose

-The use of this DDoS Script is COMPLETE RESPONSIBILITY of the END-USER.
+The use of this Osintgram tool is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.

 ## Connect with me! 🌐